-Michelle Grajewski is the mother of two student athletes at Colorado Connections Academy (ColoCA).
+Michelle Grajewski is the mother of two former student athletes at Colorado Connections Academy (ColoCA).
 With busy training schedules, they needed a flexible school program that would allow them to pursue their athletic passions while receiving a high-quality education.
-Michelle shares her story below.
+Michelle shares her story below:

 "We knew early on that we would switch from a traditional brick-and-mortar school to an online school once the kids reached high school.
 As it turned out, we pulled both kids out earlier than expected.
 There was a bully situation and the traditional elementary school would no longer work with us on the frequent absences.

 Both of my students are elite athletes and they train many hours during the week.
 They both travel with their teams for sports and for training on a regular basis.
 As their schedules became more demanding, their classroom became the car, bus, airplane, hotel room, gym, training center, locker, and rink.
 At first, I homeschooled my students, which was successful, but as they got older, they needed more academic structure.
 We tried another virtual school, but it didn’t provide the individualized attention my students needed.
 Finally we switched to ColoCA, and we are so happy we did!

 The surprise for us was the investment the teachers put into my students’ lives and academic success.
 I can honestly say the teachers care about my kids!